quirozcj/monococcum_introgressions/README.md

 # We used two methods to detect Introgressions from T. monococcum into domesticated wheat.

-Scripts used in the publication ```Einkorn genomics sheds light on evolutionary history of the oldest domesticated wheat```
+Scripts used in the publication "Einkorn genomics sheds light on evolutionary history of the oldest domesticated wheat"***

 ## Our firts method involves a k-mer mapping based approach to detect introgressed regions
 ```